And I told you all earlier in the program what would be the reaction.

 Now we just need to believe in them.

-And Hillary wants to come grab the kids at age three or four now.
+And Hillary wants to crumb grab the kids at age three or four now.

-Anyway, then Lauer uh talked to uh the psychologist who disagrees with this, Dr. Leonard Sachs, author of a book called Boys Adrift, The Five Factors Driving the Growing Ec epidemic of Unmotivated Boys and Underachieving Young Men.
+Anyway, then Lauer talked to a psychologist who disagrees with this, Dr. Leonard Sachs, author of a book called Boys Adrift, The Five Factors Driving the Growing Epidemic of Unmotivated Boys and Underachieving Young Men.

-More boys than girls in special education classes, because you know, women have decided men are all crazy.
+More boys than girls in special education classes, because women have decided men are all crazy.

 Yeah, because girls just don't want to deal with boys the way they are, neither do mothers.